aeoril/javlin-pure/README.md

 Each function resides in its own individual file and is designed to run in Node.js.
 They can be run in a browser using [Browserify][browserify].
 Dependencies are included with 'require()' and each function is exported via "module.exports"

+### Unit Testing
+Full unit testing suite implemented using npm and tape, configured for Testling

 ## APIs
 The following are the API descriptions.
 The file name is the API (function) name followed by ".js"